 Funded by / Ownership

-Gizmodo was originally launched as part of Gawker Media, which was purchased by Univision Communications in August 2016.
-However, in April 2019, Gizmodo Media and The Onion was acquired by Great Hill Partners.
-Some of the other Gizmodo Media outlets acquired were Deadspin, Jezabel, Kotaku, The Root and Splinter.
+Gizmodo was originally launched as part of Gawker Media, which Univision Communications purchased in August 2016.
+However, in April 2019, Gizmodo Media and The Onion were acquired by Great Hill Partners.
+The other Gizmodo Media outlets acquired were Deadspin, Jezabel, Kotaku, The Root, and Splinter.
 Gizmodo generates revenue through advertising.

 Analysis / Bias

-In review, Gizmodo primarily reports on technology and entertainment, however they also report on politics with a left leaning bias in story selection.
-There is use of strong loaded language in headlines such this: The Trump Administration Is Spinning Its Latest Pro-Coal Policy as Good for People of Color.
+In review, Gizmodo primarily reports on technology and entertainment; however, they also report on politics with a left-leaning bias in story selection.
+There is the use of strong loaded language in headlines: The Trump Administration Is Spinning Its Latest Pro-Coal Policy as Good for People of Color.
 This story is properly sourced to the EPA and Bloomberg.
-In another story, they denigrate the right, such as this: Trump Invites Consortium of Conservative Internet Trolls to The White House for ‘Social Media Summit’.
+In another story, they denigrate the right, such as this: Trump Invites Consortium of Conservative Internet Trolls to The White House for ‘Social Media Summit.’
 Editorially, Gizmodo does not separate news from opinion, which can be misleading, with most editorial positions favoring the left.

-Overall, we rate Gizmodo Left Biased based on editorial position that almost always favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 11/19/2016) Updated (7/19/2019)
+Overall, we rate Gizmodo Left Biased based on editorial positions that almost always favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
+(D. Van Zandt 11/19/2016) Updated (8/15/2021)